Brownfield Land Register

 What happens next?

 The council is required to review and update the brownfield land register on an annual basis.
-The production of the next annual update in 2021 will commence following the publication of the council’s annual housing land monitoring report, which will be to a base date of the 31 March 2021.
+The production of the next update will commence following the publication of the council's annual housing land monitoring report, which will be to a base date of the 31 March 2023.